-j.
+- j.
 Plain posts may be worn for pierced ears.
-No other visible body jewelry or facial piercings (i.e. eyebrow rings, tongue piercing, nose piercing, etc.) are acceptable.
+No other visible body jewelry or facial piercings (i.e. eyebrow rings, tongue piercing, nose piercing, etc.) are acceptable. - k.

-- k.
 Personal hygiene is extremely important.
 Daily grooming is expected of each student.
 If a student smells of cigarette smoke or body odor the student will be required to go home to shower and change and return to clinical.
 The time absent from clinical will count at an absence. - 1.
 Facial hair must be clean and closely trimmed.
 Facial hair must be completely covered by "beard cover", in surgery.
 Students working in clinical areas that require the use of N95 masks or other facial Personal Protective Equipment (PPE) requiring a seal on the face may be required to shave all facial hair. - m.
-Hairstyles must be neat, clean and present a well-groomed appearance. - n.
+Hairstyles must be neat, clean, and present a well-groomed appearance. - n.
 Hair that is shoulder length or longer must be pulled back.
 All the hair must be neatly pulled back.
 Hair may not be hanging down around the face.
 Excessive hair accessories are not permitted.
 Hair must be of natural colors.
 Blue, red, pink, yellow, green, and any other unnatural hair colors are not permitted. - o.
 Nail polish is not allowed.
 Nail length cannot be more than 1⁄4" beyond the fingertip or long enough to cause patient injury.
 Absolutely no artificial or gel nails. - p.
 Students may wear a short or long sleeve t-shirt under their uniform tops.
 Shirts must be solid in color.
-The color may be white, gray or black.
+The color may be white, gray, or black.
 Shirts may not have any writing or pictures on them.
 The long or short sleeve t-shirt cannot show below the uniform top (at waist). - q.
 Students must cover inappropriate tattoos (anything that may be offensive, derogatory or intimidating to patients).
 No facial tattoos are allowed.
 No other body art (such as surgically implanted ball bearings, spikes, etc.) is permitted in the clinical sites. - r.
 Chewing gum is NOT permitted.

-Upon completion of 7th quarter: The graduating student will be required to turn in their facility ID badge (Providence and MultiCare), parking pass (at SHMC, HFH), clinical logbook, and radiation film badge.
-Failure to turn in the parking pass will result in a \$50.00 fine.
+Upon completion of 7th quarter: The graduating student will be required to turn in their facility ID badge (Providence and MultiCare), clinical logbook, and radiation film badge.
 Broken, damaged or failure to turn in the radiation badge will result in a \$25.00 fine.
-Failure to return the ED/Surgery Pass for Inland Imaging will result in a \$50.00 fine.
+Failure to return the required ID badges will result in a \$50.00 fine.
 In addition failure to return any of the stated supplies will result in an incomplete (I) for a clinical grade in RAD 236 on the student's final transcript and the student will not graduate nor be eligible for the A.R.R.T. examination until the student has paid any additional fees and/or completed all make up time.